jkrygo/adhomelab/README.md

 <img src="https://i.imgur.com/wGa6H44.png" alt="DHCP Lease"/>
 <img src="https://i.imgur.com/hshmeJ0.png" alt="CLIENT1"/>
 </br>
 I used one of the generated users to sign into the mydomain.com using CLIENT1.
-I then opened command prompt and typed whoami to confirm that I am actually connected to mydomain.com.
+I then opened command prompt and input whoami to confirm that I am actually connected to mydomain.com.
 <img src="https://imgur.com/vT0d7mu.gif" alt="CLIENT1 Sign In"/>
 </br>